zektorelchavo/DiscordInjections/README.md

 3. Custom JS in the form of Plugins
 4. Custom commands
 5. Custom settings
-6. Exposes the native Discord WebSocket and localStorage
+6. Transparency and frame settings
-7. Transparency and frame settings
+7. Custom splash screen CSS

 ## Requirements